-Over the course of this study, three of the four sub-populations (1,2 and 4) have shown general trends towards increasing foliar cover (particularly following clearing treatments in the fall of 2009.
-Sub-population 3, which is found along the active roadside- (as compared to above the cut-bank or on an old ski-road), has experienced decreases in cover as well as reproductive effort over the course of this study.
+Over the course of this study, three of the four subpopulations (1, 2 and 4) have shown general trends towards increasing foliar cover (particularly following clearing treatments in the fall of 2009.
+Subpopulation 3, which is found along the active roadside (as compared to above the cut-bank or on an old ski-road), has experienced decreases in cover as well as reproductive effort over the course of this study.
+In 2016, cover remained stable at subpopulations 2, 3 and 4, however, subpopulation 1 decreased in cover by 38% from 2015 values.

-Fruiting effort has also generally improved since the beginning of the study starting with 3.6 fruits raceme-1 in 2004 to 6.8 fruits raceme-1 recorded in 2014.
-Seed set in 2015 was lower at 4.9 fruits raceme-1 the highest for any site in 2015.
+Fruiting effort has also generally improved since the beginning of the study starting with 3.6 fruits per raceme in 2004 to 6.8 fruits per raceme recorded in 2014.
+Seed set in 2015 was lower at 4.9 fruits per raceme, the highest for any site in 2015.
+In 2016, subpopulations 2, 3 and 4 increased the number of racemes produced compared to 2015 values, but subpopulation 1 decreased in raceme production from 2015.
+When evaluating fruits per raceme for all populations at Loose Laces, the 2016 average was the highest recorded at 8.13 fruits per raceme.